 a.)
 A penalty hit 30 yards from the back line of the fouling team opposite the middle of the goal or, if preferred, the spot from where the foul occurred (the choice to rest with the team fouled).
-For a penalty hit from the 30 yard line, all of the fouling team shall be positioned behind their back line, outside of the goal, until the ball is hit, or hit at, and once the ball is put into play, no player of the fouling team may enter the field from between the goal posts.
+For a penalty hit opposite the middle of the goal, all of the fouling team shall be positioned behind their back line, outside of the goal, until the ball is hit, or hit at, and once the ball is put into play, no player of the fouling team may enter the field.
 All players of the team fouled not hitting must be behind the 30 yard line.
-The team fouled may hit or hit at the ball only once and may not make another play on or affect the course of the ball until it has been hit or hit at by a member of the opposing team or contacts a goal post, opposing player or mount.
+The team fouled may hit or hit at the ball only once and may not make another play on or affect the course of the ball.